Addiction Treatment Group Therapy

 Post-Traumatic Stress Disorder (PTSD)

 Clients suffering PTSD experience severe mental and emotional stress following an intense psychological shock.
 These individuals are in need of focused treatment to address both their physical and mental pain.
-Our specialized PTSD group therapy sessions provide those very services to our clients.
+Specialized PTSD group therapy sessions provide those very services to clients.

-Clients who exit drug rehabilitation treatment are at a high risk for relapse unless they are prepared to deal with the stresses of everyday life.
-Our relapse education group therapy educates clients on the risks of relapse, why relapse occurs and what clients can do to limit their exposure to triggers and negative influences.
+Clients who exit drug rehabilitation treatment are at high risk for relapse unless they are prepared to deal with the stresses of everyday life.
+Relapse education group therapy educates clients on the risks of relapse, why relapse occurs and what clients can do to limit their exposure to triggers and negative influences.

 Don’t wait another moment to seek the professional, caring help you and your family needs.